Radio Commentator and Author

 but it’s wonderful when you hear them all as Rossini set them on paper.

-the management to take advantage of the voices that we have available,
+of the management to take advantage of the voices that we have

-if they’re smart, they do it, and it has been the case in many situations.
+but if they’re smart, they do it, and it has been the case in many

+situations.
 There’s nothing new about that.
-We all remember that Adriana
+We all remember

-examples with Marilyn Horne, whom I mentioned before.
-Without
+are many other examples with Marilyn Horne, whom I mentioned before.

-her, certainly L’Italiana in Algeri would not have been revived
+Without her, certainly L’Italiana in Algeri would not have

-by the Met, and possibly other theaters.
-They were all specialists.
+been revived by the Met, and possibly other theaters.
+They

 BD: I was wondering which comes